imperva/dsfkit/README.md

 6. Extract the web console admin password and DSF URL using:
     ```bash
-    terraform output "web_console_admin_password" && terraform output "dsf_hub_web_console_url"
+    terraform output "dsf_hub_web_console"
     ```
 7. Access the DSF Hub by entering the DSF URL into a web browser.
-Enter “admin” as the username and the web_console_admin_password as the password outputted in the previous step.
+Enter “admin” as the username and the admin_password as the password outputted in the previous step.

 **The CLI Installation is now complete and a functioning version of DSF is now available.**